 Watching, I began thinking about the difference between Warner’s big stars of the ’30s and ‘40s: Cagney and Bogie.

 Bogart was the toughest guy in the room but a woman could break his heart.
 Cagney was the toughest guy in the room but a woman could ... nothing.
-He mostly looked at them with lust; and once they were no longer of us, he’d just as soon mash a grapefruit in their face.
+He mostly looked at them with lust; and once they were no longer of use, he’d just as soon mash a grapefruit in their face.
 The sensation that scene caused in “Public Enemy” meant it had to be repeated throughout his early films.
 Here, for example, he keeps threatening Loretta Young with a fist under the chin and the line, “If I thought you meant that...”
 It’s his catchphrase.
 It’s “One of these days, Alice” 20 years before Gleason.
 (ADDENDUM after reading “Cagney” by John McCabe: It's also the line his then-dead father used on his mother: “In a love scene with Sue, he repeats his father's trick of placing his left hand around the girl's neck and softly grazing her chin with the right fist, saying, ‘If I thought you meant that—’ Carrie Cagney, seeing the film in a Yorkville theater with her daughter, wept aloud when she saw the scene.”)

 Directed by Roy Del Ruth, from “The Blind Spot,” a play by Kenyon Nicholson, “Taxi” is raw.
 They still don’t have this stuff down—they’re just throwing things up and seeing what sticks.
 I think that’s why I like it so much.
 It’s Hollywood, and the movies, becoming.